VDK Academy for Social Change

-Our cohort for the 2020-2021 academic year has already been selected, but please check in in the Spring semester for next year's VDK application.
+Our cohort for the 2022-2023 academic year has already been selected, but please check back April of 2023 for next year's VDK application.

 The VDK Academy for Social Changewas established in 2019 in remembrance of Virgie M. Dunlap-King.
 Virgie taught English at Tanana Middle School for 24 years before retiring in 1997.
 During her time there, she realized there was a lack of Black educators in the schools as well as in Administration positions.
 With minimal representation, Black students weren’t receiving the mentorship that they needed.
 As a result, she put together the idea of a conference to provide students the opportunity to interact with professionals who looked like them.
 For the past 32 years, the African-American Student Leadership Conference (AASLC) has brought speakers from around the nation to facilitate workshops concerning self-esteem, goal-setting, higher education, Black history, and public service.

 The African-American Student Leadership Conference (AASLC) project was dreamed up and designed by Virgie and continued her legacy of advocating for students.
 During her time in college Virgie was an active participant in the Civil Rights Movement.
 She marched alongside Martin Luther King, Jr. and worked directly with Stokley Carmichael.
 She knew that action solves problems and even organized a boycott of businesses in her hometown that treated Black customers poorly.

 An active member of multiple civil rights and service organizations, she often held office or represented local chapters on the national level.
 Her commitment and work have left a lasting imprint on her middle school students, Conference attendees, and the city of Fairbanks.